Pont Ambroix

-The Pont Ambroix or Pont d'Ambrussum (French for Ambrussum Bridge) was a 1st-century BC Roman bridge in the south of France which was part of the Via Domitia.
-It crossed the Vidourle at Ambrussum, between today's Gallargues-le-Montueux in the Gard department and Villetelle in the Hérault department.
+The Pont Ambroix or Pont d'Ambrussum (French for Ambrussum Bridge) was a 1st-century BC Roman bridge in the south of France that was part of the Via Domitia.
+It crossed the Vidourle at Ambrussum between today's Gallargues-le-Montueux in the Gard department and Villetelle in the Hérault department.

 In the High Middle Ages, a chapel devoted to St Mary was added to the structure.
-Today, only one of the original eleven arches remains in the middle of the river.
+Only one of the original eleven arches remains in the middle of the river.

 Ambrussum contains three archaeological sites of international importance: the Colline de Devès which was first occupied in 2300 BC and settled as an oppidum between 300 BC and 100 AD; the Roman staging post on the Via Domitia which had hotels, a baths and industrial buildings; and the Pont Ambroix.

 The bridge was sketched by Anne Rulman in 1620 and the drawing shows only four arches.
 An 1839 lithograph and a painting by Gustave Courbet (1857) show two arches.

 The Vidourlades are violent floods on the Vidourle, in which the water flow increases from a minimum of 3 m3/s to over 3000 m3/s.
 Floods were recorded 8 October 1723.
 The floods of 18 November 1745 reduced the bridge from four arches to three.
 Further major floods occurred 6 October 1812, 21 October 1891, 21 September 1907.
 The floods of 7 September 1933 reduced the bridge from two arches to the one we see today.

 The site was abandoned when transit patterns changed; the Via Domitia became less important and the community relocated to Lunel-Viel which better served a north–south transit pattern, but the bridge continued in use until the late Middle Ages.